fils/NSDFCatalogGraph/docs/README.md

 # More Details

-There are 65 sources in the current Glaner config file generated from the sources listed at: https://nationalsciencedatafabric.org/catalog3d.html
+There are 65 sources in the current Gleaner config file generated from the sources listed at: https://nationalsciencedatafabric.org/catalog3d.html

 Of these, 32 don't have obvious sitemaps in the default path.
 This doesn't mean they don't exist, some additional searching may find more in other locations.